-The Clinician-Researcher Track is for individuals who wish to pursue a career in clinical research.
-This track provides the skills and experiences necessary to develop, execute, interpret, and secure funding for clinical and health services research studies.
-The foundation of this track is the Master of Science in Clinical Research Program, sponsored by the Institute for Clinical Research Education (ICRE).
-Fellows in the track complete a mentored research project, develop a full-length grant proposal ready for submission, and participate in the clinical and teaching activities of the Division of General Internal Medicine.
+Clinician-Researcher Fellowship – This fellowship is intended for individuals wishing to pursue a career in clinical research, and provides the skills and experiences necessary to develop, execute, interpret, and secure funding for clinical and health services research studies.
+The foundation of this track is the Master of Science in Clinical Research Program, which is offered by the Institute for Clinical Research Education (ICRE).

 Whether in the Clinician-Researcher Fellowship or the Academic Clinician-Educator Scholars (ACES) Fellowship, trainees have the opportunity to focus on a specific content area, or “track.”
 These Fellowship Tracks (Women’s Health, Medicine-Pediatrics, and Hospital Medicine) apply to both Fellowship Programs.

 Our DGIM Fellowship Programs hold an outstanding record of training accomplished leaders in research and education.

 - 87% of our 67 graduates from the past 20 years and 95% of our 39 graduates from the past decade remain in academic medicine.

 Our graduates hold positions at well-respected institutions all over the country.
 Among them are:

 - numerous residency and fellowship training program directors

 - chief executive and medical officers of major health care systems

 - and national leaders of federal health programs

 Application for a July 1, 2023 start will open on May 1, 2022 and close on September 10, 2022